Structures & Forces

 External Force:

-Force which is applied on a structure by something else
+A force which is applied on a structure by something else

 • Walking into the ocean and waves hit your body